erinlj/personal/README.md

 # personal
-Personal webpage of Erin Jaen
+The personal webpage of Erin Jaen
+All about me, the projects I have worked on, and the things I'm interested in!